10up/gutenberg-best-practices/training/Block-Based-Themes/10-block-bindings.md

 - Use `core/post-meta` for simple meta display.
 Use a custom source for computed or formatted values.
 - Always handle null/empty values: bound blocks always render their markup.
 - Bindings are not conditional: you can't hide a block based on whether a value exists.
-- The trailer pattern shows how PHP conditional logic in patterns enables dynamic rendering.

 ## Further reading